 MB 529 Intercultural Attachment: Building Relationships Across Cultures.
 This course explores the dynamics involved when people from different cultures interact with one another, the changes they undergo and what facilitates and hinders attachment.
 It is designed for students with no previous psychological or neurobiological training to improve their understanding and skills in relating with people from other cultures.

 MB 530 Language/Culture Learning and Mission.
 Skills are developed in language/culture learning techniques and in phonetics.
 Lectures and discussion focus on principles and perspectives for successful learning.
 Field work gives opportunity to test and refine skills.
-ISCC, core competency for Th.M., MIN8, GLBL.
+MIN8.